longxiangdai/Shawn-Portfolio/README.md

 <img src="https://github.com/longxiangdai/Shawn-Portfolio/blob/main/Images/EKF%20robot%20localization.gif" width="350"/> <img src="https://github.com/longxiangdai/Shawn-Portfolio/blob/main/Images/EKF%20robot%20localization%20error.PNG" width="400"/>
 </p>

-## [Robot Localization: EKF + Particle Filter]
+## 1.3 EKF + Particle Filter
-- Improved the EKF and better estimate the pose of the vacuum cleaner by replacing the seneor placed on the ceiling with a LIDAR sensor that records the range and bearing as the robot navigates
+- Improved the EKF to better estimate the pose of the vacuum cleaner by replacing the seneor placed on the ceiling with a LIDAR sensor that records the range and bearing as the robot navigates
 - Implemented a standard particle filter that samples from the motion model, reweights the particles according to the observation likelihood, and resamples new particles according to their weights
 - Tested the robot in three different environments (simple world, loops world, and rooms world) and showed that the model performs well without knowing the robot's initial pose